Agomelatine – Product Information

 Agomelatine, sold under the brand names Valdoxan and Thymanax, is an atypical antidepressant.
-It is clinically used for the treatment of major depressive episodes in adults in Europe.
-Agomelatine is also used to potentially prevent the relapse of depression and to improve sleep patterns.
+It is clinically used in Europe for the treatment of major depressive episodes in adult subjects.
+Agomelatine is also studied to potentially prevent the relapse of depression and improve sleep patterns.

 Therapeutic trials show that Agomelatine displays potential in both short-term and long-term efficacy in major depression.
 These include a potential early improvement in sleep quality and daytime function, preservation of sexual function, lack of weight gain, and lack of withdrawal symptoms after discontinuation.
 [R]

 On the basis of favorable results in multiple clinical trials, Agomelatine was approved for medical use in Europe in 2009.
 A year later, this prescription compound was granted marketing authorization in Australia.
 However, the Food and Drug Administration (FDA) is yet to approve it.

 PureRawz sells Agomelatine for laboratory research use only.

 What Is Agomelatine?

 Agomelatine is an agonist of the melatonin receptors (MT1 and MT2) and an antagonist of the serotonin receptors (5HTC).
 Agomelatine was initially developed in 1997 and was granted authorization for medical use in the European Union in 2009 and in Australia in 2010.
 [R]

 Multiple trials have shown that Agomelatine could potentially be an effective treatment for major depressive disorder.
 Agomelatine has also shown its potential efficacy in preventing the relapse of depression.
 Plus, it has demonstrated potential good tolerability compared with widely-used antidepressants.